 So I went through my teenage years playing and watching football whenever I could only ever switching into top gear when I had a ball at my feet.

 Unfortunately the trials came and went but my love for the Saddlers never diminished.
-I eventually left school with just one CSE and that was a grade one in History so off I went to work as a foundry clerk for five years!
+I eventually left school with just one CSE and that was a grade one in History so off I went to work as a foundry clerk in a local metal foundry for five years!

 During the training sessions at the old airport, I used to hang around the fringes never interfering or getting in the way of the players.
 After all, I didn’t want to give them a reason for sending me back to school!